clux/kubecon2020/source/slides.md

 notes:
 - How reconcile looks.
 Async fn that needs to return a ReconcilerAction if it succeeds.
-- In the interest of not obscuring the slide; this fn is where you would grab a client from the Context, and start making api calls to k8s to ensure CM is up to date with GEN. Write to status object to indicate how far you got.
+- In the interest of not obscuring the slide; this fn is where you would grab a client from the Context, and start making api calls to k8s to ensure the corr.
+CM is up to date with CM GEN. Write to status object to indicate how far you got. last modified timestamp.
+- feels like cheating perhaps? "how do you build controllers? just build controllers"
+- but for designing your reconcile, this is where your business logic resides

 ---
 ### Building Controllers